Recently unsealed documents link January homicide to drug deal

 Police recently arrested Randall Lopez, 31, on a charge of first-degree murder, along with counts of armed robbery and being a felon in possession of firearm in connection with the Jan.
 8 death of 50-year-old Frank Pete.

 In a motion asking the state District Court to hold Lopez without bond until trial, a prosecutor said she had learned from police Lopez goes by the street name "Hitman."
-District Judge Mary Marlowe Sommer is scheduled to consider the motion for pretrial detention at an April 2 hearing.
+District Judge Mary Marlowe Sommer is scheduled to consider the motion for pretrial detention at a Friday hearing.

 The Santa Fe Police Department had asked the court to seal the case March 11 to protect people named in charging documents.
 A judge ordered the records unsealed last week, and the process was completed Monday.